 ESTA form questions

-Whether you’re going to the US for a pleasure trip or for sightseeing, like New York, you need to fill out an ESTA questionnaire!
-Essential since January 12, 2009 , this questionnaire makes it possible to reinforce the security on the American territory .
+Whether you are going to the United States for a leisure trip or for tourism, such as in New York, you need to fill out an ESTA questionnaire!
+This questionnaire has been required since January 12, 2009, and is used to reinforce security in the United States.

-Eligible travelers from countries that are part of the Visa Waiver Program are invited to complete this survey online.
-Composed of several sections, it allows somehow to draw the identity card of the traveler .
-He must provide his name, his current address, the reasons for his trip and even his passport number.
-In a second time, questions about his state of health and his behavior (judicial history, involvement in terrorist activities) are also to be fulfilled.
+Eligible travelers from countries that are part of the Visa Waiver Program are invited to complete this online questionnaire.
+Composed of several headings, it allows you to draw up a traveler’s identity card.
+They must fill in their name, current address, reasons for travel and even their passport number.
+In a second step, questions about his or her health status and behavior (criminal record, involvement in terrorist activities) are also to be completed.

-Many travelers feel worried about completing an ESTA questionnaire , and for good reason: if it is not validated, a departure for the United States can be prevented or at least, a source of some complications.
+Many travelers feel anxious about filling out an ESTA questionnaire, and for good reason: if it is not validated, a departure for the United States may be prevented or at least be the source of some complications.

-Nationals of countries eligible for the Visa Waiver Program can access the ESTA form online.
-Within reach of all, it fills up in minutes and requires only a few documents, unlike more complex US formalities .
+Nationals of Visa Waiver Program countries can access the ESTA form online.
+It can be filled out in a few minutes and requires few documents, unlike the more complex US formalities.

-To fill it in correctly, make sure you have nearby:
+To fill it correctly, make sure you have the following nearby: